openbmc/docs/designs/mctp/mctp-kernel.md

 address of the incoming message, including tag value (this will be needed in order to reply to the message).

-The first byte of the message buffer will contain the message type byte.
+The first byte of the message buffer does not contain the message type byte;
+this is stripped by the kernel, and available in the `smctp_type` member of `addr`.
 If an integrity check follows the message, it will be included in the received buffer.

 The `recv()` and `read()` system calls behave in a similar way, but do not provide a remote address to the application.
 Therefore, these are only useful if